murilopolese/murilopolese/_posts/buildlogs/2018-09-25-webrepl-on-esp32.md

 If the WebREPL just worked for the ESP32…

 Oh, well...
-Not it works!
+Now it works!
 And it’s as awesome as it sounds.
 I’m very excited about it and so far the only problem I encountered is that entering, evaluating code and leaving “raw repl” mode has to be done with some interval between.

 I assume it’s because the network is handled by a dedicated core on the processor and evaluating Python is handled by the other.
 But that is just a very long shot.
 I’m pasting line by line and giving 50 milliseconds between each, which definitely slows down code execution but it is very reliable.

+And there is [this javascript library](https://github.com/murilopolese/webrepl-client) I wrote to help with the WebREPL protocol using javascript.